KOMU-TV: News operation

-Originally, MU School of Journalism students generally served as KOMU-TV interns providing behind-the-scenes assistance with production and direction, with some on-air reporting.
+Originally, School of Journalism students generally served as KOMU-TV interns providing behind-the-scenes assistance with production and direction, with some on-air reporting.
 However, since 1970, most of the station's reporters and photographers have been undergraduate and/or graduate students, who rotate at the station on a weekly and semester basis.
 In addition, students serve as weekend and substitute anchors, and some of them also work as producers.
 However, like other commercial outlets, the station does employ paid professional staff as managers, engineers, and sales representatives.
 The editors and main on-air anchors, as well as most of the producers, are actually School of Journalism faculty members.
-Due to the large number of unpaid interns, KOMU has a significantly larger news department than is the case for a small-to-medium market station.
+Due to the large number of unpaid interns, KOMU has a significantly larger news department than is usually the case for a small-to-medium market.

 MU has always devoted significant resources to KOMU's news operation, resulting in a higher-quality product than conventional wisdom would suggest for what has always been a small market (it is currently the 135th market, the second-smallest Missouri-based market with three full Big Three affiliates).
 As a result, it has spent most of its history as the dominant station in Mid-Missouri, according to Nielsen ratings.
 Historically, KOMU has dominated Columbia and the northern half of the market, while KRCG leads the way in Jefferson City and the southern half.
 At the turn of the millennium, this pattern had progressed to the extent that the two cities were a single market in name only.
 In the late 2006 sweeps, however, KOMU lost the lead at 10 p.m. to KRCG—the first time in memory that KOMU had lost any timeslot.
 However, it still remains a solid runner-up at 10, and leads all other timeslots.